jamesma100/jamesma100.github.io/_posts/2023-11-02-building-a-simple-mapreduce-in-rust.md

 ---
 layout: post
-title: "Implementing MapReduce in Rust"
+title: "Building a simple MapReduce in Rust"
 ---

-There's been many fascinating developments in what is called "big data" recently.
-Still, much of it traces back to Google's revered MapReduce, a framework for executing single instructions on large amounts of data.
-So I wanted to build a simple implementation to get a sense of how all the pieces fit together.
+Recently I've been learning about Spark, which motivated me to really understand MapReduce, the underlying framework that greatly simplifies batch processing at scale.

+Luckily, once I read the paper and broadly grasped how all the pieces are glued together, it wasn't too hard hacking together a simple, lightweight system running on my laptop.
-At the same time, Rust struct my radar as a promising language with its speed, memory safety, and a decent async model.
+I chose Rust as it's been on my radar for a while due to its memory safety, and I was looking for an excuse to try out its async model.
+You can find the full code [here](https://github.com/jamesma100/mrlite).

-Here's some things I learned while building MapReduce in Rust, challenges of building even simple distributed systems, and ideas I think are worth further pursuing.
+I wanted to explore things I learned throughout, challenges of building even simple distributed systems, and ideas I think are worth further pursuing.
-You can find the full code [here](https://github.com/jamesma100/mrlite) - try it out if you want, but I assume no responsibility!

 ### Overview